 There are still some charities that will make charitable donations towards funeral costs.
 It is very important to manage a charitable donation and ensure that this does not reflect in an increase in the range and cost of funeral services.

 You may want to check what other employee benefits the deceased had.
 Sometimes an employer or Union may have a benefits package that provides some assistance with death care costs.

 If the deceased was involved in an accident or was the victim of a crime, there may be some assistance.

-If as an American, your loved one has died overseas, you may be able to obtain assistance from the U.S. Embassy or Consulate where he or she died.
-They generally cannot help with actual funeral costs, but they can provide a great deal of practical assistance.
-If you are an immigrant in the U.S. you may find your own Embassy may help with repatriation costs.
+If, as an American, your loved one has died overseas, you may be able to obtain assistance from the U.S. Embassy or Consulate where he or she died.
+They generally cannot help with actual funeral costs, but they can provide much practical assistance.
+If you are an immigrant in the U.S., you may find your own Embassy may help with repatriation costs.

 Are there government or municipal programs to assist with burial or cremation costs?

 Yes, there is the Social Security lump-sum death payment of $255, but only if you qualify for this payment.
 There are also Indigent Burial Assistance Programs offered by many counties across the United States.

 These programs are largely funded and operated to cope with those neediest or destitute to ensure their disposition is taken care of.
 If there is a program in your state, you must contact your nearest Human Services office to find out the details and apply.
 Use this link to our Guide to Social Assistance by State.